Vonng/pigsty/docs/PGSQL-PITR.md

 # stanza name = {{ pg_cluster }} by default
 pgbackrest --stanza=${stanza} --type=full|diff|incr backup

-# you can also use following command in pigsty (/pg/bin/pg-backup)
+# you can also use the following command in pigsty (/pg/bin/pg-backup)
 pg-backup       # make a backup, incr, or full backup if necessary pg-backup full  # make a full backup pg-backup diff  # make a differential backup